mstnegate/reduced-kobold/README.md

 ## Setup

-You will need to perform these steps under whichever Python env you run KoboldAI with.
+You will need to perform these steps under whichever Python env you run your stuff with.

 1. Install CUDA quantized int4-fp16 matrix multiplication kernels: https://github.com/mstnegate/int4matmul_kernels